Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Intrinsic Rewards for MARL Exploration

 \section{Intrinsic Rewards for MARL Exploration}

-In this section we describe how to design intrinsic reward functions for exploration that are specifically tailored to multi-agent learning.
+In this section we describe intrinsic reward functions for exploration that are specifically tailored to multi-agent learning.
 The main idea is to share whether other agents have explored a region and consider it as novel.

 We assume that each agent (indexed by $i$) has a novelty function $f_i: \mathbf{O}_i \rightarrow \mathbb{R}^+$ that determines how novel an observation is to it, based on its past experience.
 This function can be an inverse state visit count in discrete domains, or, in large/continuous domains, it can be represented by recent approaches for developing novelty-based intrinsic rewards in complex domains, such as random network distillation~\citep{burda2018exploration}.
 We assume that all agents share the same observation space so that each agent's novelty function can operate on all other agents' observations.